 Applicants who are 12 years of age or younger at the time of application are required to submit scores from one of the following:

-- Official Practice SAT through the Davidson Institute partnership with Northwestern University’s Center for Talent Development (CTD)
+- Scholastic Aptitude Test (SAT) / Official Practice SAT through the Davidson Institute partnership with Northwestern University’s Center for Talent Development (CTD)

-- Wechsler Individual Achievement Test - Fourth Edition (WIAT - IV)
+- Wechsler Individual Achievement Test - Fourth Edition (WIAT-IV)

 IQ testing submitted will be considered as supplemental information.